UrranQx/robotc-old-stuff/Readme.md

-This repo is just an archive of my old RobotC programms that I wrote while I was learning robototechnics.
+This repo is just an archive of my old RobotC programms that I wrote while I was learning robotics.

 I've encountered different but really basic problems at that point.
 And I barely knew any of the following:
 C Syntax, algorithms, data structures (even arrays were a mystery).
 So I just to write code which will compile and sometimes solves my problem.